AdaCore/spark2014/docs/lrm/source/introduction.rst

 Restrictions that Apply to the Tested Code
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-There are two two sources of restriction that apply to the tested code:
+There are two sources of restriction that apply to the tested code:

 #.
 The need to validate a partial proof that relies on code that is not
    itself proven but is only tested.